wasm-forge/demo2/README.md

 # demo2 - Create the "Hello World" canister by using C++ to WASI compiler

-This "hello world" demo project shows how to compile a Wasm canister written in C++ and deploy it using dfx.
+This "hello world" demo project shows how to compile a Wasm canister written in C++ and deploy it using `dfx`.

 ## Prerequisites